JuliaGraphics/ColorSchemes.jl/docs/src/catalogue.md

 ```@setup catalog
-# this code will display all the schemes in a category, as an SVG
+# this code will display all the schemes in a category, as an SVG.
-# use in this docs/src/catalogue.md file as
+# Use in this docs/src/catalogue.md file as
 #  ```@example catalog
 #     using Luxor, ColorSchemes # hide
 #     ColorSchemeCategory("cmocean") # hide